 It was underlined in [55], [56] that, with the significant progress of knowledge in the ST area, more efforts have to be put in the development of methodologies to assess properly major sources of uncertainties in ST evaluations.
-A project dealing with this issue was proposed at the September 2016 H2020 European call.
+A project dealing with this issue will be proposed for the next H2020 European call.